 Don’t forget about the shoes!
 As a student, you’ll probably be walking A LOT.
 Going to class, exploring your new home, and going on weekend trips means you will be logging a ton of steps.
 That’s why you need to invest in a good pair of walking shoes.

 Speaking from experience, test out your shoes first.
 Take long walks (preferably up and down hills) to see how comfy they really are and where the shoes rub your feet, if at all.
 Taking at least one pair of super comfortable and sturdy walking shoes will save your feet, back, and legs a ton of pain.

-If you want shoes that deliver on both style and comfort, check out Toms.
+If you want shoes that deliver on both style and comfort, check out TOMS Womens Classics Red Canvas 001001B07-RED Womens 7.5.
 They are so cute and surprisingly amazing for walking.
-I've done vacations to Walt Disney World and big cities with them and never felt sore.
-You can buy an adorable pair of Toms here!
+I’ve done vacations to Walt Disney World and big cities with them and never felt sore.
+You can buy TOMS Womens Classics Red Canvas 001001B07-RED Womens 7.5 here!

 2. Call Your Bank

 Have you ever had your credit or debit card frozen because you had weird activity on your account?
 Chances are you had just gone on a shopping spree or something, but this can cause a major annoyance for study abroad students.